workbooks/client_lib/ruby/README.markdown

 This is a simple wrapper around `Logger`.

 The `log()` method can be called with up to four parameters.
 All but the first are optional.
 The first parameter is a string to label the log record.
 The second parameter is data (e.g. an array, string or other data structure) which is dumped.
-The third parameter is a log level; log levels include `:error`, `:warning`, `:notice`, `:info` and `:debug` (the default).
+The third parameter is a log level; log levels include `Logger::ERROR`, `Logger::WARN`, `Logger:::INFO` and `Logger::DEBUG` (the default).
 The fourth is the size limit for how much will be logged.

 Examples:
 <pre><code>
     workbooks.log('Got here')
     workbooks.log("Invoked", [params, form_fields], :info)
     workbooks.log('Fetched a data item', response['data'])
-    workbooks.log('Bad response for non-existent item', [status, response], :error) workbooks.log('Bad response for non-existent item', [status, response], :error, 99999)
+    workbooks.log('Bad response for non-existent item', [status, response], Logger::ERROR) workbooks.log('Bad response for non-existent item', [status, response], Logger::ERROR, 99999)
 </code></pre>

 ## Further Information